brianokinyi/CodeChallengeNsukka0906/docs/CodeChallengeNsukka09062018.md

 1. User ends an SMS with any content text.
 2. You Short code App responds with the Message: "I am a lumberjack.
 I sleep all night and work all day!"
 3. Add to the README.md a small guide of how to access your serive on the Simulator.
 4. Ensure your service is accessible online.
-You can use the free tiers of [Heroku](https://www.heroku.com/) or [Openshift](https://www.openshift.com/).
+You can use the free tiers of [Heroku](https://www.heroku.com/) or [Openshift](https://www.openshift.com/) or any other hosting platform of choice.

 ### Resources
 You can use the following resources to get you started on your way: